Skip to main content

 Async vs. sync visits — what's the difference?

-• Most RespondWell visits are asynchronous: your provider reviews your intake, makes a determination, and communicates through secure messaging — no scheduled call required.
+Most RespondWell visits are asynchronous: your provider reviews your assessment, makes a determination, and communicates through secure messaging — no scheduled call required.
 Fast, flexible, works around your schedule.

-• Some states require a synchronous visit — a real-time interaction (phone or video) between you and your provider — before a prescription can be issued.
-If your state requires it, you'll be prompted to schedule after completing intake.
+Some states require a synchronous visit — a real-time phone or video call with your provider — before a prescription can be issued.
+If your state requires it, you'll be prompted to schedule after completing your assessment.

-• TRT (testosterone replacement therapy) requires a synchronous visit in every state, regardless of where you're located.
-Within 4-business hours after checkout, you'll automatically receive a lab order to take to your local Quest or LabCorp location.
-Once lab results are in, you'll schedule a brief phone or video call with your provider as part of the process – oftentimes, (if you're available), we can get this done the same day results come back.
+Testosterone Cypionate requires a synchronous visit in every state, regardless of location — it's a controlled substance, and a real-time provider interaction is required before it can be prescribed.
+Once lab results are in, you'll schedule a brief call with your provider — in many cases, if you're available, we can get this done the same day results come back.

-Sync visits naturally add some time to your review.
+Sync visits add some time to the review process.
 Most are completed within 24 hours of scheduling.

 • Approved: Your provider determines you're eligible and issues a prescription.
 Processing begins immediately.

 No prescription is guaranteed.
 Eligibility is determined entirely by your provider's professional judgment.
-If you have questions about why you were not approved, message your care team.
+If you have questions about why you weren't approved, message your care team through the portal.

 Did this answer your question?